da-penguin-guy/Virgil/README.md

 TCP sockets should open when the devices connect and only close once one of the devices goes offline

-**Watch out for race conditions when managing TCP socket connections.** If two devices attempt to connect simultaneously, ensure your code properly handles duplicate or conflicting connections.
+**Watch out for race conditions when managing TCP socket connections.** If two devices attempt to connect simultaneously, ensure your code properly handles conflicting connections.

 ## TCP Implementation Notes